Improving crossing safety on Aberdeen Road, Campbells Bay

 • Installing new pram crossings to make it safer and more convenient for people pushing prams or strollers, and to assist those with mobility needs.

-• New school zone signs and road markings to alert drivers they are entering a school zone and need to slow down.
+• New signs, side islands and road markings to alert drivers they are entering a school zone and need to slow down.

 • High Friction surfacing near the crossing to help vehicles stop safely and prevent them from slipping and skidding.